 For the supply of decontaminated air and cold water from the adjacent damage control zone / autonomous ventilation zone, a transfer possibility must be provided.
-If overlaps and penetrations of the damage control zone / autonomous ventilation zone by decontaminated air lines are necessary, gas- and watertight closures shall be provided, see A.9.
+If overlaps and penetrations of the damage control zone / autonomous ventilation zone by decontaminated air lines are necessary, gas- and watertight closures shall be provided.

-1.2 Ensuring the overpressure
+1.6 Ensuring the overpressure